dthomas0424/Project1Team6/README.md

 1. Does the Dow Jones Industrial Average have predictive ability or correlate with the Median Sales Price
 2. Has Median Income increased in-line with Housing Prices
 3. Impact of housing price on number of rental occupancies and cost thereof?
 (Rental Occupancy & Rent Price Index vs Median Sales Price of Home)
-4.
+4. Total Residential construction spending and Median houses sale price have any trends or correlations?
+5.
-Does interest rate impact home price? ( 30 year fixed rate vs Median Sales Price of House)
+6. Does interest rate impact home price? ( 30 year fixed rate vs Median Sales Price of House)

 Growth of income vs growth of house price?
-(Median sales price of houses sold vs Median household income) Construction spending vs new residential? (total construction spending vs Median sales price for new houses Sold)
+(Median sales price of houses sold vs Median household income)

 The data exploration phase of the project

-Technologies, languages, tools, and algorithms used throughout the project Excel, Python, Pandas, Matplotlib, Jupyter notebook,
+Technologies, languages, tools, and algorithms used throughout the project Excel, Python, Pandas, Matplotlib, Jupyter notebook, PowerPoint

 Variables of Interest: